IbrahimSiddiqui007/QueryCure/README.md

 To contribute to this project, please submit any issues or pull requests on the GitHub repository.

 ## License
-This project is licensed under the GNU GENERAL PUBLIC License.
+This project is licensed under the GPL-3.0 license.
 See the LICENSE file for details.